UA-141369524-4

 When you leave your digital device and healthy food interweb searches, you get to compassionately learn that food banks have lines and where more expensive healthy meal planning is not the main goal of the average American household.

 And when I think back to Pop Tarts or a bag of Tootsie lollipops (off the charts in sugar content), I stop healthy judgment, and feel grounded from my humbled beginnings.
-These have been popular treats since I was a little girl.

-What tool you use isn’t what’s important, as much as how they serve you and keeping an 80/20 real life/digital balance.
+What tool you use isn’t what’s so important, as much as how they serve you and keeping an 80/20 real life/digital balance.

-The same reason why I have a yoga mat permanently laid out.
 It’s convenient and one less step that can prevent me (and you) from doing a productive and healthy habit.
-It’s easy to be distracted in our blending real life vs. virtual world where we balance life-work-and everything else.

 Here are a few learned tips to view social media and digital communication (in case you’ve been living out mostly in the real world!):

-- Have patience with tools that drop communication and people not replying back because of busy real, and digital life overwhelm reasons.
+• Have patience with tools that drop communication and people not replying back because of busy real, and digital life overwhelm reasons.
 You can be pleasantly surprised how waiting can lower your blood pressure (it has mine).

 We didn’t tolerate slow tech issues a decade ago (faster was a goal), and now we’ve mellowed out.
 Catch yourself from taking no replies back as a personal rejection to you (always believe it’s a technology glitch, other party personal overwhelm, and not your human glitch!).

-- Girl, I don’t know you as a reply to a stranger’s DM in social media, is no longer the kinder way you should respond to people reaching out to you in our sensitive #metoo society.
+• Girl, I don’t know you as a reply to a stranger’s DM in social media, is no longer the kinder way you should respond to people reaching out to you in our sensitive #metoo society.
 Have no judgment.

 Some people are unaware as no adult today was born with social media as a daily norm.
 We’ve all committed to a social media faux pas or two (even if we’re not aware).
 Kindly react or let someone they know (not you, a stranger to them) respond to them.

 And yeah, spam is still spam to a stranger, so unfollow as needed without thinking the Universe is going to take that as your negative energy.
-Just think, you’re helping spammers (who could be a bot) figure out who their people are and that so happens to not be you, someone who cares.
+Just think, you’re helping spammers (who could be a bot 🤖) figure out who their people are and that so happens to not be you, someone who cares.

 If you have kind-hearted intentions, don’t feel regret or question whether you should I have posted or commented?
 Be brave.
+Sometimes you only get one chance and then the time has passed.

-- Social media is encouraging all of us to embrace each other, our vulnerabilities and differences.
+• Social media is encouraging all of us to embrace each other, our vulnerabilities and differences.
 Being fearless, collaborating, and taking initiative are how you make inroads and meaningful impact.

 Real Life, Work-Life Balance :